 - i.
-[4 points] Which of the CIA principles is being violated? - ii.
-[4 points] Classify the malware by method of spread (not payload). - iii.
+[4 points] Which of the CIA principles is being violated?
+Several answers may be possible. - ii.
+[4 points] Classify the malware by method of spread (not payload).

+iii.
 [4 points] Suggest a reasonable counter-measure to defeat or prevent the attack.